 Pre-licensure BSN course.
 Essential concepts and principles of pharmacology as applied to baccalaureate level nursing practice.
-Imparts knowledge and skills required for safe, effective administration of therapeutic drugs (including herbal and complementary medications).
-The course covers critical skills related to dosage calculation and medication administration that must be performed without error to achieve a passing grade for the course.
+Imparts knowledge and skills required for safe, effective

 Advanced Adult Healthcare

 Continues medical/surgical content from NUR1211C (Basic Adult Health Care).
 Builds upon the knowledge and skills acquired in this course, including continued integration of the concepts central to the practice of nursing.
 A continuation of dosage calculation is emphasized.
 Didactic and clinical content related to complex concepts and skills associated with medical-surgical and mental health nursing are presented within the framework of the nursing process.
 Mental health nursing components include the further development of student communication skills, and conceptual abilities as related to the dynamics of human behavior and therapeutic responses.
 Secondary and tertiary care settings are primarily utilized for clinical experiences, including general/acute care hospitals, psychiatric hospitals and community mental health centers.